rsnemmen/Fermi-LAT-tutorial/likelihood.md

 # Perform the likelihood fit

 This is where the magic happens.
-The `enrico_sed` tool will take care of executing all the steps necessary for you to get a global likelihood fit and find the best-fit parameters by minimizing the likelihood function. `enrico_sed` will look into the options you have selected in `pg1553.conf` and call the following ScienceTool tasks:
+The `enrico_sed` tool will take care of executing all the steps necessary for you to get a global likelihood fit and find the best-fit parameters by minimizing the likelihood function. `enrico_sed` will look into the options you have selected in `pg1553.conf` and call the following ScienceTool tasks (here is an [overview of the LAT analysis tools](https://www.slac.stanford.edu/exp/glast/wb/test/pages/sciTools_overview/ovrvw_latDataAnalysis.html)):

 1. `gtselect`: Perform event selection (ROI, energy cuts)
 2. `gtmktime`: Perform time selection based on spacecraft file, getting GTIs